uperl/WebService-DailyConnect/README.md

 ```

 # DESCRIPTION

+**NOTE**: I no longer use DailyConnect, and happy to let someone who does need it
+maintain it.
+This module is otherwise unsupported.

 Interface to DailyConnect, which is a service that can provide information about
 your kids at daycare.
 This is more or less a port of a node API that I found here: